This article contains in-depth knowledge to help you convert more passive browsers into leads and customers engaging with your offerings.

 XML Sitemaps – builds website maps.

 These specialized tools will provide information on how website visitors are behaving by tracing mouse moves, keystrokes, and clicks.
-If you want to get a complete picture of how browsers use your webpages, you would love the results obtained from Heat Map Analysis interpretations.
+If you want to get a complete picture of how browsers use your webpages, you will love the results obtained from Heat Map Analysis interpretations.

 A/B test is a method of comparing two different webpages to determine which one performs better for a specified conversion goal.
-Multivariate testing is very similar to A/B testing; whereas MV can be applied to multiple combinations.
+Multivariate testing is very similar to A/B testing; but MV can be applied to multiple combinations.
 The main objective of both testing tools is to find the most efficient webpage design.

 These tools provide the score of your website in terms of mobile responsiveness.
 Recently, Google has put a penalty on websites offering a poor experience to their mobile users and determined that mobile-friendliness of a website affects its overall ranking criteria.

 Remarketing or retargeting tools enable websites to deliver the right ad to the right person at the right time, which leads to maximizing conversion rates compared to regular ads such as social media ads or PPC ads.